- Graduate Teaching Assistant Workshop

 intelligent and resent being told what to do.
 They resent an instructor who

-they perceive as highly authoritarian since they fear having their
+they perceive as highly authoritarian since they fear to have their

 "freedom" and classroom independence taken away.